WixkedLuck/Portfolio-But-React/README.md

 # Usage
-The purpose of this project is to show off a PWA text editor for education purposes.
-After the completion of this project the user will have learned multiple PWA techniques and deployment of a PWA.
+The purpose of this project is to show off my talents and skills to employers in the form of a portfolio

 # Contributors